joergboe/testframework/doc/manpage.md

 The directory sub tree of the test suite may have an arbitrary depth.
 A test suite is defined through a directory with the main suite file with name: 'TestSuite.sh' The name of a test suite is the relative path from the containing entity to the main test suite file.
 The test suite file contains the necessary definitions and the script code to execute the test suite preparation and suite finalization.
-The test suite file may contain common suite code (you must register functions, that are to be used in sub-suites or test cases).
+The test suite file may contain common suite code (you must export functions, that are to be used in sub-suites or test cases).
 Test cases may exists without a suite.

 One or more test suites and/or test cases form a Test Collection.
 A Test Collection is defined through a directory.
-A test collection may execute common code (functions must be registered).
 A test collection may have a test properties file TestProperties.sh which should contain the definition of variables and properties which may be variable in different test environments.
 The name of the test properties file may be changed by a command line parameter (--properties).

-Common used script code may be placed in separate script files, which must be registered during test run (--tools command line option).
+Common used script code may be placed in separate script files, which must be imported during test run (use the import function).

 Test cases must not be nested in other test case directories.
 All path names of test cases and suites must not contain any white space characters.